A woman's world: advice for women in architecture, construction, engineering and surveying

 Have the courage to go for new roles

-Sometimes you may need to put yourself forward to get yourself noticed. ’While at Halcrow a director-level position opened up, which was, at the time, three grades above my position,’ Helen Samuels, an infrastructure projects engineering director at Network Rail and named as one of the top 50 most influential UK female engineers, recalled in a previous edition of The Guardian UK 300.
+Sometimes you may need to put yourself forward to get yourself noticed. ’While at Halcrow a director-level position opened up, which was, at the time, three grades above my position,’ Helen Samuels, an infrastructure projects engineering director at Network Rail and named as one of the top 50 most influential UK female engineers, recalled in a previous edition of the UK 300.
 ‘Looking at the job listing, I thought “I could do that” and so decided to apply.
 ‘I didn’t get it, but I did come a close second; by being brave and sticking my head above the wall I caught the attention of senior people in the company, which resulted in me eventually being promoted to a position where I was in charge of the company’s water sector for a year in Australia.’